bayinfosys/bayinfosys.github.io/_posts/2026-01-01-10-agent-memory.md

 where accuracy matters.
 Versioned memory records with confidence scores and provenance references allow downstream retrieval to filter uncertain facts, though neither approach eliminates the problem.

+This is precisely the failure mode A-MEM's re-linking and the LLM Wiki's lint pass are designed to catch: a periodic check of the memory structure itself, rather than trusting that whatever was extracted at write time stays correct indefinitely.

 ## Memory and learning